 A phakic IOL may be a better refractive option to eliminate your need for glasses or contact lens visual correction if the cornea is not thick enough.
 The Visian ICL (Implantable Collamer Lens) is FDA approved to correct myopia ranging from -3.00 D to -15.00 D. This small lens implant is implanted behind the iris (colored part of the eye) and in front of the natural lens inside the eye to correct the refractive error.
 The lens is designed to stay in position in the eye and requires no special care and the corneal thickness is not altered as in LASIK.
 The best candidates for this refractive surgery option are those under the age of 50.

 If you are above the age of 50 and not a candidate for LASIK because of a thin cornea, then a refractive lensectomy or clear lens extraction may be a better refractive surgery option.
 The natural lens is removed, as in cataract surgery and an IOL is implanted.
 The IOL is calculated to correct your refractive error.
 There are implants to correct astigmatism and even multifocal IOLs that allow patients to see well at both distance and near.
-This refractive surgery allows for correction of myopia, hyperopia and astigmatism without altering the cornea thickness.
+This refractive surgery allows for the correction of myopia, hyperopia, and astigmatism without altering the cornea thickness.

 If you have been told you are not a candidate for LASIK there are other safe surgical options that can eliminate your need for glasses or contact lenses.
 To schedule a refractive exam at Price Vision Group or attain more information regarding your refractive surgery options please contact Price Vision Group by calling (800) 317-3937 or visit our website: pricevisiongroup.com.